-The estimates of the model show that analysts receive significant reward for being the most accurate.
-In addition, they are rewarded for optimism.
-Both of these rewards are strong relative to the payoff for absolute accuracy.
 I use the estimated model to conduct two counterfactuals to evaluate the effect of relative accuracy and competition on information quality.
-First of all, I simulate how information quality changes when analysts are less rewarded for relative accuracy, both in the current market and in a hypothetical scenario where the optimism incentive is removed.
-To measure information quality, I compute average forecast error and dispersion across individual forecasts, which reflect the accuracy and noise of information provided by any individual analyst.
-To evaluate the accuracy and noise of aggregate information, I also compute forecast error and variance of consensus forecast, defined as the mean of the individual forecasts in a security-year.
+First, I simulate how information quality changes when analysts are less rewarded for relative accuracy, both in the current market and in a hypothetical scenario where the optimism incentive is removed.
+To measure information quality, I compute the average forecast error and dispersion across individual forecasts, which reflect the accuracy and noise of the information provided by any individual analyst.
+To evaluate the accuracy and noise of aggregate information, I also compute the forecast error and variance of the consensus forecast, defined as the mean of the individual forecasts in a security-year (a standard measure in this industry).
 Then, I simulate how these measures of information quality change with the number of analysts to find the optimal levels of competition in covering one security given different objectives of the policy maker.